RK Vardar: Arena

-RK Vardar is the owner of the Jane Sandanski Arena where they play all their home matches in the EHF Champions League, the regional SEHA League and in domestic competitions.
-It's a modern complex with a sports hall of 5,850 seats.
+Sergey Samsonenko is the owner of the Jane Sandanski Arena where RK Vardar 1961 play all their home matches in the EHF Champions League and in domestic competitions.
+It's a modern complex with a sports hall of 7.500 capacity.
 It has its own hotel, spa center, hospital and swimming pool.

 The arena is named after the Macedonian revolutionary Jane Sandanski.